-Dixon Gardner has been with Madison Law, APC since 2014.
-During that time, Mr. Gardner has gained significant experience in business litigation, commercial transactions, tax compliance, tax planning, tax controversies, and estate planning.
-Mr. Gardner also has substantial experience representing debtors, creditors (including creditor committees), and stockholders in bankruptcy cases.
-He has resolved numerous tax controversies with the IRS, the Department of Labor, and many states, and has provided pro bono representation to taxpayers before the United States Tax Court.
-Today, Mr. Gardner’s primary focus is to oversee all bankruptcy litigation and transaction matters within the firm.
+Dixon Gardner has been practicing law since 2001.
+During that time, Mr. Gardner has gained significant experience in business litigation, bankruptcy, commercial transactions, taxation, trademarks, and copyrights.
+Mr. Gardner has substantial experience representing debtors, all types of creditors (including creditor committees), and stockholders in bankruptcy cases.
+He has resolved numerous tax controversies with the IRS, the Department of Labor, and many states.
+He has represented taxpayers before the United States Tax Court.
+Today, Mr. Gardner’s primary focus is to oversee all bankruptcy, tax, copyright, trademark, transaction, and securities matters and their related litigation within the firm.

 - Business Litigation and Transactions